sylvainlapeyrade/mqi_csharp/README.md

 dotnet run
 ```

-To use a .NET version other than 7, modify the "TargetFramework" field in the .csproj file to match your .NET runtime version.
+To use a .NET version other than 7, modify the "TargetFramework" field in the [PrologMachineQueryInterface.csproj](PrologMachineQueryInterface.csproj) file to match your .NET runtime version.